RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

    - Release new version with detailed changelog
    - Update documentation and README
    - Announce release to the community

-## Getting Started

-1. Fork the repository on GitHub.
-2. Clone your fork locally: `git clone https://github.com/RoyalHighgrass/QVM-Manager.git`
-3. Create a branch for your changes: `git checkout -b your-branch-name`
-4. Make your changes and commit them with a clear commit message.
-5. Push your changes to your fork: `git push origin your-branch-name`

-## How to Contribute

-There are many ways to contribute to this project:

-- Reporting bugs
-- Suggesting enhancements
-- Writing documentation
-- Submitting code improvements
-- Reviewing pull requests

 ## Reporting Issues